Tax checks for taxi, private hire and scrap metal licences

 For most people, the tax check is just a formality and should only take a few minutes.

-You will need to do a tax check if you are renewing a licence on or after 4 April 2022 in England and Wales for one of the following activities:
+You will need to do a tax check if you are renewing a licence on or after 4 April 2022 in England and Wales for any of the following activities:

-• driving, or operating, a private hire vehicle (this will include drivers for Uber, Lyft and similar platforms); or
+- driving, or operating, a private hire vehicle (this includes drivers for Uber, Lyft and similar platforms)

-• carry on the business of a metal dealer on a site; or
+- carry on the business of a metal dealer on a site

 You will need to carry out a tax check before you apply to renew your licence.
-This applies even if you think that you do not need to send HMRC a tax return so that therefore you do not need to be registered for tax.
+This applies even if you think that you do not need to send HMRC a tax return and you do not need to be registered for tax.

-What if I am applying for the licence for the first time?
+Applying for a licence for the first time

 You do not need to carry out a tax check if you are applying for a licence for the first time – for example, if you are just starting your business.